rapideditor/rapid-sdk/packages/math/README.md

 - 🀄️ Tiler class for splitting the world into rectangular tiles
 - 📺 Viewport class for managing view state and converting between Lon/Lat (λ,φ) and Cartesian (x,y) coordinates
 - 📐 Vector (coordinate) math functions

+## Contributing

+This project is just getting started! 🌱

+We're not able to support external contributors at this time, but check back in a bit when things have matured.